autosterea/FireAuthFlow/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying your Firebase Authentication app to various hosting platforms.
+This guide covers deploying your FireAuthFlow application to various hosting platforms.

 ## Prerequisites